rust-lang/reference/src/procedural-macros.md

 notice how the error message is pointing to the wrong span!
 This is because we swapped the spans of the first two tokens, giving the compiler false information about where the tokens came from.

-Controlling spans is quite a powerful feature and needs to be used with care, misuse can lead to some excessively confusing error messages!

 ### Procedural macros and hygiene